HarshParmar321/blog_task/README.md

 # SUVIT - Business Management Platform

-A modern, responsive, and feature-rich web application for "SUVIT", a comprehensive business management solution.
-Built with Next.js 14, TypeScript, and Tailwind CSS, this project showcases a dynamic blog, reusable components, and a clean architecture following the latest web development best practices.
+A modern, responsive blog application built with Next.js 14, TypeScript, and Tailwind CSS.
+This project features a dynamic blog system with filtering, pagination, and a clean, professional design following modern web development best practices.

 ## 🚀 Live Demo